gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

       verbs: ["get", "watch", "list", "create"]
     ```

-    > Note: The nginx deployment created later might be of either `extensions` or `apps` API groups.
+    > Note: The nginx deployment created later might be of either `extensions` or `apps` API groups depending on your client version.
 For simplicity, we will use both in this workshop.

-1. Apply the manifest
+1. Apply the manifest.

     ```shell
     kubectl apply -f manifests/worker-role.yaml
     ```

-1. Create a RoleBinding `manifests/worker-rolebinding.yaml` between user and the Role
+1. Create a RoleBinding `manifests/worker-rolebinding.yaml` between user and the Role.

     ```yaml
     kind: RoleBinding